 As 1616 Latimer Street approaches its 100th anniversary in 2030, a remarkable amount of its architectural and interior design legacy remains.
 Over 80 pieces of the custom-designed furniture are in the collection, along with original fixtures, fireplaces, and structural elements.
 1616 Latimer Fund was established to provide financial resources that will protect and restore this important legacy, and keep it relevant to the 21st century.

 How We Fund

-The Cosmopolitan Club Board will develop and forward proposals for project funding to the 1616 Latimer Fund for review and approval.
-The Fund will take the lead on developing philanthropic support for approved projects.
+The Cosmopolitan Club Board develops and forwards proposals for project funding to the 1616 Latimer Fund for review and approval.
+The Fund takes the lead on developing philanthropic support for approved projects.